marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 So, too much outdated in fact. :)

-Another point is 'outdated' templated (provided by course).
+Another point is 'outdated' template (provided by course).

-Possible to launch depedency-check ( https://www.owasp.org/index.php/OWASP_Dependency_Check )
+Possible to launch dependency-check ( https://www.owasp.org/index.php/OWASP_Dependency_Check )
 how it was explained with course series.

-as result - possible to see that some of dependecies with known vulnerabilities.

-for example, outdated builds/dependencies: logback-core-1.1.7.jar ; tomcat-embed-core-8.5.7.jar ; groovy-2.4.7.jar - spring-boot-1.4.2
+as result - possible to see that some of dependencies with known vulnerabilities. for example, outdated builds/dependencies: logback-core-1.1.7.jar ; tomat-embed-core-8.5.7.jar ; groovy-2.4.7.jar - spring-boot-1.4.2

-but, of course, it is not always applied to all applications with this outdated dependecies.
+but, of course, it is not always applied to all applications with this outdated dependencies.

 possible that vulnerabilities are unrelated with application's design.
 </pre>